bishfait/Annie_BlueStampProject/index.md

 <h6 align="center">Raspberry Pi 400 GPIO Pinout Diagram</h6>

 ### Coding the Sensor with Python
+Another challenge was coding the ultrasonic sensor.
+I had barely worked with Python before, and figuring out the commands for the ultrasonic sensor took time.
+Importing modules including time and for circuitry was essential.
+In addition, I wanted the code to run terminal commands in order to startup or terminate the MagicMirror program.
+After more research, I grew familiar with Python and found the right commands to code the desired outcome.

 ## Next Steps
+After completing the modifications of the mirror, it is time to move onto the set up and coding of the individual addressable LED lights.
+After the LED

 # First Milestone: Intensive Project-- Smart Mirror

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TV7BxGYUKKc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>